Wisdomfe/Wisdomfe.github.io/index.md

 Welcome
-In this space I will condivide such researchs and work about last advancement in A.I.
+In this space I will condivide some researchs and work about the last advancement of A.I.